 To launch, go to Control Panel> System and Security> Administrative Tools> Computer Management, or simply search for “Computer Management” in the Windows search bar.
 From it, under the “Storage” drop-down menu, select “Disk Management”.

+Can’t extend c drive partition size?
+Shrinking drive space is a common thing here.
+You can say shrink d drive to extend c in this case.
 Choose one particular drive with enough free space, that you want to shrink.
 Then right-click on it and select “Shrink volume”.
 A dialog box appears, where you can type in the amount of shrink space in MB.
 Note that you can only shrink the available free space, not more.

 After that, choose Shrink.
 The selected drive will lose the amount of space specified.
 You will find a new segment named “Free” or “Unallocated” with the shrunk space.